Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 |Green	|9	|≤ 10% of sentences              |**Passive voice**: you're using enough active voice.
 That's great!|

 ### 6) Transition words
-**What it does**: Checks whether there are enough sentences containing transition words
+**What it does**: Checks whether there are enough sentences containing transition words.

 **When applies**: When there is at least 200 words in the text